Asian Art Outpost

 sha ka mu ni

-This is the legendary man and prince who eventually established the Buddhist religion.
+Shakyamuni is the legendary man and prince who eventually established the Buddhist religion.

-Note: Occasionally Romanized as "Siddhattha Gotama".
+Note: Occasionally Romanized as “Siddhattha Gotama.”

 This combination of characters is sometimes seen and used in South Korea and Japan as well (with the same meaning).